newresu/fit-tnt/README.md

 const b = [6, 12]; // or [[6],[12]]

 try {
-  // there are other properties as well. const { xBest, mseMin } = new TNT(A, b);
+  const { XBest, metadata } = new TNT(A, b);
 } catch (e) {
   console.error(e);
 }
 ```

-The preconditioning was based off [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression), aiming to improve the condition number (and convergence.)
-This is a bit different to the paper.
+The preconditioning is [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression).
+This is slightly different to the paper.

 ## Documentation

 - [ReadTheDocs 😊](https://newresu.github.io/fit-tnt/modules.html)

-## Comparison: TNT vs Pseudo-Inverse
+## Comparison: TNT vs Pseudo-Inversemay be

 The larger the **rows/columns** ratio, the more convenient to use TNT.
+This is a benchmark on random matrices. (current speed up is closer to $6.9$)

 Inverting the shape below, the TNT speed is about $\approx 0.9$ slower.